nclman/esp32-soil-moisture/README.md

 ## What's Next?
 - I might want to explore keeping everything within a local network. i.e. have a local server (could be a low-powered device, e.g. another ESP32 with SDcard, Raspberry Pi, etc) running and collecting data from multiple devices.
 - Experiment with using 18650 battery shields instead of cobbled-together parts.
+- Experiment with 3V relay module instead of transistor.
 - Port this code to ESP-IDF and optimize.
 - Add more features:
   - battery monitoring